-Sometimes, you may want to deliberately create a delta cycle delay.
-In production (RTL) code it is pointless, but in testbenches, it can be quite useful.
+Sometimes, you may want to create a delta cycle delay deliberately.
+In production (RTL) code, it is pointless, but in testbenches, it can be quite useful.
 Delta cycle pulses can be used to perform inter-process communication without consuming simulation time.

 Testbenches often contain processes that act as bus functional models (BFMs).
-They provide the device under test (DUT) with stimuli and verify that the output from it is correct.
+They provide the device under test (DUT) with stimuli and verify that its output is correct.
 Because testbenches don’t have to be synthesizable, we can use delta cycle pulses to our advantage.

 It may sound counter-intuitive, but